 - 14. The Governments have taken into account, in reaching their conclusions, all the information in their possession.
-On the British side, the Secretary of State was fully briefed on the circumstances of the two murders by the Chief Constable, and the Prime Minister and she have had the opportunity to examine fully the information and evidence available to him. - 15.
-The Irish Government have taken account of information and judgements given to them by the Prime Minister and the Secretary of State, as well as the assessment of the Commissioner of the Garda Siochana. - 16.
-The Governments have also paid careful attention within the terms of the rules of procedure to the views expressed both by Sinn Féin and by other participants.
+On the British side, the Secretary of State was fully briefed on the circumstances of the two murders by the Chief Constable, and the Prime Minister and she have had the opportunity to examine fully the information and evidence available to him. - 15 The Irish Government have taken account of information and judgements given to them by the Prime Minister and the Secretary of State, as well as the assessment of the Commissioner of the Garda Siochana.

+- 16. The Governments have also paid careful attention within the terms of the rules of procedure to the views expressed both by Sinn Féin and by other participants.
 They have taken fully into account the previous cases under rule 29.
 They draw attention however to the fact that the circumstances of each of those cases differed from the present one, whether in the gravity of the actions in question, the statements of the parties concerned and the relationships with the paramilitary organisations involved.
-They have sought to be as fair as possible within the rules and conventions adopted by participants, in the context that the process is a political not a legal one. - 17.
-Taking into account the information in their possession, both Governments conclude that there was IRA involvement in the murders and that this constitutes a clear infringement of the Mitchell principles.
+They have sought to be as fair as possible within the rules and conventions adopted by participants, in the context that the process is a political not a legal one. - Taking into account the information in their possession, both Governments conclude that there was IRA involvement in the murders and that this constitutes a clear infringement of the Mitchell principles.
 They note that the IRA did not in explicit terms deny involvement in the killings.
-This is in contrast with an earlier case under rule 29, where they denied involvement in the Markethill bomb (Governments' conclusions of 24 September 1997). - 18.
-The Governments have previously made clear (in their conclusions of 24 September 1997) that they would expect the Republican Movement as a whole that is Sinn Féin and the IRA to honour the commitment to the Mitchell principles observed by Sinn Féin.
+This is in contrast with an earlier case under rule 29, where they denied involvement in the Markethill bomb (Governments' conclusions of 24 September 1997). - The Governments have previously made clear (in their conclusions of 24 September 1997) that they would expect the Republican Movement as a whole that is Sinn Féin and the IRA to honour the commitment to the Mitchell principles observed by Sinn Féin.
 They said on that occasion that they 'found it hard to conceive of circumstances where, after a group with a clear link to any party in the negotiations had used force or threatened to use force to influence the course or the outcome of the all-party negotiations, the relevant party could be allowed to remain in the talks'.
-They characterised the IRA as a group 'with a clear link to Sinn

-Féin'.
-That reflects the position that has been taken throughout the negotiations (and which underlay the Governments' requirement that Sinn Féin could only be admitted to the negotiations in the event of an unequivocal restoration of the IRA ceasefire).
-Whatever the personal position of Sinn Féin delegates, the Governments believe it remains justifiable and indeed necessary to proceed on that basis.
+They characterised the IRA as a group 'with a clear link to Sinn Féin'.
+That reflects the position that has been taken throughout the negotiations (and which underlay the Governments' requirement that Sinn Féin could only be admitted to the negotiations in the event of an unequivocal restoration of the IRA cessation).
+Whatever the personal position of Sinn Féin delegates, the Governments believe it remains justifiable and indeed necessary to proceed on that basis. - Taking into account the principles and procedures of the Talks process, including the provisions of rule 29, previous determinations in regard to that rule, the statements by all participants, including Sinn Fein, the findings of the Governments referred to in paragraphs 17 and 18 preceding, and all the other considerations outlined above, the